 7. New Zealand, 76.597

-The young kiwi team is without star vaulter Courtney McGregor due to injury and they only had Anna Tempero competing on bars due to a knee infection requiring surgery last week, but I’d say they competed admirably and I can’t wait to see what they can accomplish in the future.
+The young kiwi team is without star vaulter Courtney McGregor due to injury and they had Anna Tempero competing only on bars due to a knee infection requiring surgery last week, but I’d say they competed admirably and I can’t wait to see what they can accomplish in the future.

 Even without McGregor and with just three vaulters, the team’s vault rotation was about on par with most of the other top teams there, including Australia and Wales.
 Charlotte Sullivan earned a 13.8 for her clean Yurchenko half while Brittany Robertson brought in a 13.966 for her FTY (which was nice in the air but slightly piked on the landing).